Roger Federer has a coach, advisors, trainers & mentors. Is that a sign of weakness?

 c) the person is genuinely listening to you and

 It’s not all one way traffic though.
 You have to work at this.

 - Commit.
 Make it part of your business journey and recognise that someone has got your back when and if you need it.

-1) Decide that you’re coachable
+1) Decide that you’re open to advice

-3) Commit and feel accountable
+3) Commit, feel accountable and seek momentum

 All the while… ensuring purpose, passion & empathy.
 Helping focus on maintaining resilience & happiness.
 Connecting with the appropriate, genuine people and networks.
 Continuing to learn and ensure that we are viewing the surrounds and road ahead.